ianrasmussen05/programming-languages-2021/assignment-3.md

 If you want to have a look already how we will use the new features of the language, read the discussion on the [Memory Model](https://hackmd.io/@alexhkurz/HkEBbgGnS) and study the examples in [linked-list.lc](https://github.com/alexhkurz/programming-languages-2021/blob/master/Lab2-Lambda-Calculus/LambdaFun/test/linked-list.lc).

-This assignment is about a round robin algorithm that allocates CPU time to tasks held in cyclic list.
+This assignment is about a round robin algorithm that allocates CPU time to tasks held in a cyclic list.

 The assignment provides the round robin algorithm, but asks you to implement the library functions needed to run it.

+This example is taken from operating systems, see [Round-robin scheduling](https://en.wikipedia.org/wiki/Round-robin_scheduling) for general background.

 #### Instructions